rapid7/metasploit-framework/documentation/modules/post/multi/gather/enum_software_versions.md

   This module uses an existing session on any Windows, Linux, BSD, Solaris, OSX or Android machine to gather information about all software installed on the target machine and their versions.

   This module therefore targets any machine running Windows, Linux, BSD, Solaris, OSX, or Android.
+Note that for Linux systems, software enumeration is done via package managers.
+As a result the results may not reflect all of the available software on the system simply because users may have installed additional software from alternative sources such as source code that these package managers are not aware of.

 ## Verification Steps